CoreYunFeng/VIA-VGG_ImageAnnotator_Chinese/README.md

 ## Citation
 If you use this software, please cite it as follows:

 <cite>Abhishek Dutta and Andrew Zisserman.
-2019. <a href="docs/dutta2019vgg_arxiv.pdf">The VIA Annotation Software for Images, Audio and Video</a>.
+2019.
+The VIA Annotation Software for Images, Audio and Video</a>.
 In Proceedings of the 27th ACM International Conference on Multimedia (MM ’19), October 21–25, 2019, Nice, France.
 ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3343031.3350535</cite>.

 ```
 @inproceedings{dutta2019vgg,